holozeros/minimal-linux-desktop/Chroot environment/README.md

 ```
 export LFS=/mnt/lfs
 ```
-That physical storage shuld be SATA or M.2 connected, unuse USB storage.
 This chroot environment will eventually become the root partition of a bootable linux OS.
+It's physical storage shuld be SATA or M.2 connected, unuse USB storage.
-Partition of the USB storage will not be perhaps recognized by a stub kernel at boot time without initramfs, but a initramfs_generator doesn't installed yet.
+Partition of the USB storage will not be perhaps recognized by a stub kernel at boot time without initramfs, but a initramfs_generator doesn't installed yet
+.
 If you need a new partition for building chroot environment, use cgdisk, gparted, etc.. to create a GPT partition of appropriate size.
 ```
 mkfs.ext4 /dev/<new partition for building chroot environment>